Flour alternatives for those avoiding gluten, grains, nuts, or just want to eat healthier!

 Making baked goods becomes SO much harder when you can’t eat plain flour.
 Finding a new flour that tastes good AND has decent consistency can be a real struggle.
 The first step is identifying the ingredients you can, and cannot, eat.
 For example, a lot of gluten free products contain psyllium husk which destroys my stomach so I always have to steer clear of those brands.

 Your preferences will most likely differ from mine, so I tried to be as inclusive as possible.
-If none of these brands work for you, just let me know and we can chat about some other options!
+If none of these brands work for you, just let me know and we can chat about some other flour alternatives!
+I also try to add to this list as I try more options.

 Gluten Free Flours